lyteword/chspurgeon-tod/volume-4/psalm-94.md

 **Verses 12-13.**

-1\.The Blessed. (a) Divinely taught. (b) Divinely chastised.
+1\.
+The Blessed. (a) Divinely taught. (b) Divinely chastised.

-2\.The Blessing. (a) Rest in Affliction. (b) Rest from Affliction. *G. R.*
+2\.
+The Blessing. (a) Rest in Affliction. (b) Rest from Affliction. *G. R.*

 **Verse 14.**

-1\.Fear implied.
+1\.
+Fear implied.
 That God will cast off, forsake, etc.

-2\.Fear denied.
+2\.
+Fear denied.
 God will not cast off—will not forsake. *G. R.*

 **Verse 14.**

-1\.Display his bright doctrine on a dark background.
+1\.
+Display his bright doctrine on a dark background.
 What if the converse were true?
 Considerations that might lead us to apprehend it true.

-2\.Joyfully regard the glowing truth itself.
+2\.
+Joyfully regard the glowing truth itself.
 The doctrine declared.
 The reasons hinted (His people.
 His inheritance).
-The confidence expressed. *C.A.D.*
+The confidence expressed. *C. A. D.*

 **Verse 15.**

-1\.Judgment suspended.
+1\.
+Judgment suspended.

-2\.Judgment returned.
+2\.
+Judgment returned.

-3\.Judgment acknowledged. *G. R.*
+3\.
+Judgment acknowledged. *G. R.*

 **Verse 16.**

-1\.The question asked by the church of her champions.
+1\.
+The question asked by the church of her champions.

-2\.The answer of every true hearted man.
+2\.
+The answer of every true hearted man.

-3\.The yet more encouraging answer of her Lord.
+3\.
+The yet more encouraging answer of her Lord.

 **Verses 16-17.** The sole source of succour.

-1\.A loud cry for help.
+1\.
+A loud cry for help.
 As from a champion, or advocate.

-2\.Earth's answer.
+2\.
+Earth's answer.
 A dead silence, disturbed only by echo (Ps 94:17).

-3\.The succouring voice that breaks the silence—the Lord's (Ps 94:17). *C.A.D.*
+3\.
+The succouring voice that breaks the silence—the Lord's (Ps 94:17). *C. A. D.*

 **Verse 18.** The blessedness of the confession of weakness.

-1\.The confession.
+1\.
+The confession.

-2\.The succour.
+2\.
+The succour.

-3\.The time.
+3\.
+The time.

-4\.The acknowledgment. *C.A.D.*
+4\.
+The acknowledgment. *C. A. D.*

 **Verse 19.**

-1\.In the multitude of my unbelieving thoughts thy comforts delight my soul.
+1\.
+In the multitude of my unbelieving thoughts thy comforts delight my soul.

-2\.In the multitude of my penitential thoughts thy comforts, etc.
+2\.
+In the multitude of my penitential thoughts thy comforts, etc.

-3\.In the multitude of my worldly thoughts, etc.
+3\.
+In the multitude of my worldly thoughts, etc.

-4\.In the multitude of my family or social thoughts, etc.
+4\.
+In the multitude of my family or social thoughts, etc.

-5\.Of my desponding thoughts, etc.
+5\.
+Of my desponding thoughts, etc.

-6\.Of my prospective thoughts, etc.
+6\.
+Of my prospective thoughts, etc.

 Or

-1\.There is no consolation for man in himself.
+1\.
+There is no consolation for man in himself.

-2\.There is no consolation for him in other creatures.
+2\.
+There is no consolation for him in other creatures.

-3\.His only consolation is in God. *G.R.*
+3\.
+His only consolation is in God. *G. R.*

 **Verse 19.**

-1\.The soul jostled in the thoroughfare of anxious thoughts.
+1\.
+The soul jostled in the thoroughfare of anxious thoughts.

-2\.The delectable company nevertheless enjoyed. *C.A.D.*
+2\.
+The delectable company nevertheless enjoyed. *C. A. D.*

 **Verse 20.** "It is the law of the land, you know, "—the limit of this authority both in temporal and spiritual matters.

 **Verse 20.**

-1\.God can have no fellowship with the wicked.
+1\.
+God can have no fellowship with the wicked.

-2\.The wicked can have no fellowship with God. *G. R.*
+2\.
+The wicked can have no fellowship with God. *G. R.*

 **Verse 20.** Divine politics.

-1\.There are thrones erected in opposition to the throne of God, "thrones of iniquity, " *e.g.* which trespass on civil liberty, which infringe religious equality, which derive revenue from evil commerce, etc.
+1\.
+There are thrones erected in opposition to the throne of God, "thrones of iniquity, " *e.g.* which trespass on civil liberty, which infringe religious equality, which derive revenue from evil commerce, etc.

-2\.Such thrones, whatever their pretensions, are excluded from divine fellowship; between them and God a great gulf is fixed. *C.A.D.*
+2\.
+Such thrones, whatever their pretensions, are excluded from divine fellowship; between them and God a great gulf is fixed. *C. A. D.*

 **Verses 21-22.**

-1\.The Danger of the righteous (Ps 94:21).
+1\.
+The Danger of the righteous (Ps 94:21).

-2\.Their Defence (Ps 94:22). *G. R.*
+2\.
+Their Defence (Ps 94:22). *G. R.*

 **Verse 2** 1-23.

-1\.Sentence passed in the court of injustice (Ps 94:21).
+1\.
+Sentence passed in the court of injustice (Ps 94:21).

-2\.An element in the case not considered by the court (Ps 94:22).
+2\.
+An element in the case not considered by the court (Ps 94:22).

-3\.The sentence consequently alighting on the right heads (Ps 94:23).
+3\.
+The sentence consequently alighting on the right heads (Ps 94:23).
 (This passage, under a very thin veil, exhibits Christ.
-Mt 27:1) *C.A.D.*
+Mt 27:1) *C. A. D.*

 **Verse 23.**

-1\.None may punish God's enemies but himself.
+1\.
+None may punish God's enemies but himself.
 "He shall bring, "etc.

-2\.None need punish them but himself. (a) It will be complete,—"shall cut them off." (b) Certain.
-"Yea, "etc. *G.R.*
+2\.
+None need punish them but himself. (a) It will be complete,—"shall cut them off." (b) Certain.
+"Yea, "etc. *G. R.*

 ## Works Upon The Ninety-Fourth Psalm